HasnainKousar/assignment1/readme.md

 11. git checkout -b "name" : a git command to create a new branch and switch to it.
 Ex: username:~/assignment1$ git checkout -b branch1
 This will create a new branch called branch1 and switch to it

+12. git remote add origin < url > : a git command to allow you to connect your local repo to a remote repo hosted on a platform such as Github.
+Ex. username:~/assignment1$ git remote add origin < url >
+This will connect your local repo to a remote repo